niche images

 The evolution of creation . . .

-Working with these 2,900 Fossil images, I started merging those images into repeating patterns and shapes to further emphasize the beauty that I saw.
+Working with these 3,200 Fossil scans, as well as an uncounted number of photos taken with my cellphone, I started merging those disparate images into repeating patterns and shapes to further emphasize the beauty that I saw.
 I merged several different images together to create an intriguing and unique pattern that takes on a unique life of its own.

 As l was creating these images, I started to contemplate the infinite variety of biodiversity in our world, as well as the ongoing loss of those lifeforms because of the hand of man.
 We are on the precipice of a mass extinction . . . and that extinction could doom us too.
 Furthermore, there are multiple forms of life that mankind will never discover, simply because we have destroyed that life in our careless stewardship of the earth.
 Whether we want to admit it or not, we are at a crossroad in our existence.